Lavender-Discord/Lavender/README.md

 A good looking dark purple-ish theme for powercord.

-If you got any suggestions for / issues with this theme just ping @Obscure.#4719 in #theme-dev of powercord server or open an issue here with the given templates.
+For bug reports open a issue here on github with the provided templates.
+For problems installing or using the theme join our [server](discord.gg/B9TK7nqRE4) and ask for help.

 # Important